codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 When a node receives more write-sets than it can apply, the transactions are placed in a received queue.
 In the event that the node falls too far behind, it engages Flow Control.
 The node takes itself out of sync with the cluster and works through the received queue until it reaches a more manageable size.

-.. seealso:: For more information on what Flow Control is and how to configure and manage it in your cluster, see :doc:`nodestates` and :doc:`managingfc`.
+.. note:: **See Also**: For more information on what Flow Control is and how to configure and manage it in your cluster, see :doc:`nodestates` and :doc:`managingfc`.

 When set to ``ON``, this parameter disables Flow Control for the node.
 The node continues to receive write-sets and fall further behind the cluster.
 The cluster does not wait for desynced nodes to catch up, even if it reaches the ``fc_limit`` value.